Photo: BMW R26 Instruction Manual (1955); CLICK IMAGE to magnify

 Neutral is between 1st and 2nd.

-when I lived 170 West 109th Street*, NYC (but
+Me on my 1955 R26 in 1967, when I lived at 170 West 109th Street*, NYC (but

 I think this picture was taken on 114th Street).
-Note the bent front-brake lever, a hazard of parking on
+Note the bent front-brake

-always knock the bike over and break the
+cars getting into or out of spaces always knock the bike over and break the

 levers, headlight, etc. Parking lengthwise, on the other hand, is a

 provocation to space-crazed car owners, and likely to get your bike turned

 around sideways and/or pushed over anyway.
 In the winter, I just drove it

-R26, I had owned a 1949 Volkswagen
+R26, I had owned a 1949 Volkswagen (small